SLES in the News

 Click here for original article

 With football season already underway, however, and some local residents opposing the idea, the LSC has dropped the plan for now, said Tara Shelton, the school's principal.
-At a recent South Loop School Council LSC meeting, Shelton said the LSC and school supporters continue to seek funding ideas to make up shortfalls from City and State sources.
+At a recent School School Council LSC meeting, Shelton said the LSC and school supporters continue to seek funding ideas to make up shortfalls from City and State sources.
 She added that fundraising efforts pay for many curriculum offerings such as a language program held during school hours.
 Supporters also are working to raise $9,000 to buy new musical instruments for the school’s band.

-Growing South Loop population pressures school to expand
+Growing School population pressures school to expand

 By Susan Fong and William S. Blake, The Gazette, August 6, 2009